How to Reverse a Clip in Premiere Pro: A Comprehensive Guide

 If you’re working on a complex project, such as editing wedding videos, you might want to experiment with combining reversed clips with other footage for dramatic effect.

-Exporting Your Reversed Clip
+#Exporting Your Reversed Clip

-- Choose H.264 as your format for wide compatibility (creates an MP4 file).
+File>Export>Mediato open the export settings. - Choose H.264 as your format for wide compatibility (creates an MP4 file).

 - Select a preset based on your intended platform (e.g., YouTube, Vimeo) or customize settings as needed.